 Contents of privacy statement

-The statement should not just say that “processing of data on the site complies with the Data Protection Act”, but should explain how the site complies in practice with its obligations.
-The statement should:
+The statement should explain how the site complies in practice with its obligations and should:

 The privacy statement should be accessible from the homepage, normally alongside items such as the website’s terms and conditions or security statement.
 However, if the site is also to be accessible through other pages, the privacy statement should be linked from those pages too.
 The privacy statement should be reviewed annually, but also if: